-The history of fine Tibetan incense is well over 2,000 years old and many traditional formulae are older than Buddhism.
-Today, they originate from either monasteries or medical college/hospitals.
-A number of special blends have been created — for therapeutic purposes, for use in prayer, as offerings to deities, to purify the atmosphere and focus the mind, and to enhance meditation.
+Tibetan incense has a history well over 2,000 years old and many traditional formulas are far older than Buddhism.
+Over the centuries, unique blends have been created — for use in prayer, as offerings to deities, for therapeutic purposes, to purify the atmosphere, to focus the mind and enhance meditation.

 THE USE OF MUSK AND ‘PANGOLIN SCALES’ IN TIBETAN INCENSE

-Pangolin scales are another major concern of course, since the pangolin is endangered.
-Our research has shown that to the best of our knowledge, pangolin scales are not used.
-The problem could be a simple misinterpretation between the Chinese and Tibetan languages.
+Pangolin scales are another major concern, since the pangolin is endangered.
+To the best of our knowledge — pangolin scales are not used.
+And the problem could have a simple answer: misinterpretation between the Chinese and Tibetan languages.
 In Tibetan, the ingredient is known as “shell scale scent”.
-The Chinese translate this as 貝甲香 — which is interpreted as ‘pangolin scales’.
-In fact, the ingredient probably refers to ‘naga sea shells’ which have been imported (not to be confused with the Thai ‘naga’ or dragon).
-Without laboratory testing however, actual verification cannot be made.
-We spoke to a Bhutanese company which had also listed pangolin scales as an ingredient.
-They, too, said this was incorrect — as the actual ingredient used was the gill cover (operculum) of fish.
+Chinese translates this as 貝甲香 — which is interpreted as ‘pangolin scales’.
+The ingredient may refer to ‘naga sea-shells’ which have been imported in the past — yet a Bhutanese source said it refers to the gill cover (operculum) of fish.

-Please note that we import only genuine Tibetan incense from reliable sources.
+We import only genuine Tibetan incense from reliable sources:

 The following video has been edited from the program “Discovery” (CCTV Channel 10, owner of the copyright) and shows the making of incense from start to finish in the small Tibetan village of Tun-da (or Tunba).
 The village was home to Thönmi Sambhota, inventor of the Tibetan script and bringer of the incense formula to Tibet in the 7th century.
 His descendants and much of the village continue the tradition.
 It is a fascinating process, accomplished primarily by hand: